 Thanks for stopping by and have a great time exploring Mumbai!

-These are some of the things we brought with us to India.
-Check out our “What’s in Our Backpack?” post for more on our travel gear.
-(NOTE: The following links are Amazon affiliate links.)
+These are some of the things we brought with us to Mumbai.
+To see what other travel essentials we bring on trips, check out our what’s in our backpack post.
+(NOTE: The following links are Amazon and other affiliate links.)